 Back out on Wading Bird Way, we saw the group of American White Pelicans feeding fairly close to the trail.
 It was fun to watch them scoop up fish and toss them back into their big mouths.
 I was happy to see that I caught a few “fish stories” when I got home…

 Note in the last few seconds of the video, you can see a green sign on the back of one of the pelicans, with the letters “46” on it.
 Other birds in my pictures had bits of green on their backs as well.
-I’m not sure what the green is all about.
+These are the tags placed on the birds for tracking purposes (like bird bands).

 So all in all it was a terrific morning to be outside and photographing at the Circle B Bar Reserve.
 It’s really great to meet some new friends there, too.
 I can’t wait to shoot with you guys again! :)